Mount Baw Baw Alpine Resort: Ski runs

 The Mt Baw Baw alpine resort has 7 surface lifts which provide access to its 15 ski runs and toboggan areas: Maltese Cross T-Bar, Summit T-Bar, Big Hill Poma, Painted Run T-Bar, Tank Hill Platter, Hut Run Platter and the Magic Carpet.
 The resort categorises 25% of runs as beginner, 64% intermediate and 11% advanced.
 Mt Baw Baw is considered an ideal resort for novice downhill skiers and boarders and for families.
 The resort also provides access to over 10 km of groomed cross country ski trails.

 Climate

+Mount Baw Baw has a Subpolar oceanic climate (Cfc).
+The mountain summit receives more annual precipitation than most places in mainland Australia, with frequent and heavy snow between May and October but can occur at any time of the year (as well as a persistent snowpack).
+Frequent, heavy cloud cover and strong winds mean that minimum temperatures rarely drop below -5 °C, whereas maximum temperatures are frequently at or below 0 °C; the mountain is often shrouded in low cloud or mist in winter, reducing diurnal range.
+The mean afternoon humidity of 80%, is extreme (especially for a mainland Australian region).